Faeq-F/Zarlasht/diary.md

 ### 23/10/2024 - 25/10/2024

-Setup Incremental Interactive Unit Testing in the gleam project and tested use of the server request handler
+Setup Incremental Interactive Unit Testing in the gleam project and tested use of the server request handler (goal 3)

 ### 21/10/2024 - 23/10/2024

-Setup the gleam project for online chat (targeting javascript) and created the home page with websocket messaging
+Setup the gleam project for online chat (targeting javascript) and created the home page with websocket messaging (as planned for week 5; goal 6)

 </details>